Wasn't That a Mighty Storm: Sin-Killer Griffin

 Sin-Killer was a well-known preacher, with a mesmerizing delivery and full confidence in the name he had given himself.
 Death was a subject on which he preached frequently.

 Relatively little is known about his life, which makes it all the more intriguing that back in 1889, in Denton, Texas, a "Sin-Killer Griffin" tried to organize black Americans to invade Africa.
-There is some evidence this was the same Sin-Killer Griffin who resurfaced before John Lomax 45 years later, though this reference hasn't been verified conclusively.
+There is some evidence this was the same Sin-Killer Griffin who resurfaced before John Lomax 45 years later, though this reference has not been verified conclusively.

-Griffin told Lomax he'd written "Wasn't That a Mighty Storm" years earlier, and the lyrics suggest that someone did, since one verse references the flood happening "fifteen years ago.".
+Griffin told Lomax he had written "Wasn't That a Mighty Storm" years earlier, and the lyrics suggest that someone did, since one verse references the flood happening "fifteen years ago.".

-Later Versions
+Later versions

 The song largely stayed in the church until the late 1950s, when folk song revivalists began to record cover versions of rural acoustic songs that had been recorded in previous decades.

 Eric Von Schmidt found "Mighty Storm" in the Library of Congress collection, and with his friend Rolf Cahn put together a compelling folk arrangement with powerful guitar chords and a bluesy melody.
 Von Schmidt handed it off to his fellow New England folkie Tom Rush, who recorded it on a popular album in the early 1960s.
 The Chad Mitchell Trio recorded a version of the song under the title "A Mighty Day."
 It appeared in their 1961 album "Mighty Day on Campus."
 It was revived again in 1972 by a late incarnation of the country band J.R.
 Mainer's Mountaineers, who may have performed it back in the 1930s.
 It was then recorded by Nanci Griffith, who is from Texas herself.

 Somewhere along the way Sin-Killer Griffin's "fifteen years" became "50 years," suggesting the song was written around 1950, which it wasn't.
 But most of the other lyrics remained the same, even though several later singers credited themselves with an "adaptation" of "traditional" lyrics, usually cutting out Griffin.

 Tom Rush, an American folk singer, guitarist and composer, recorded "Galveston Flood" in 1966 for his album Take a Little Walk With Me.

 Tony Rice, an American guitarist and bluegrass musician, later revitalized the song with a new generation when he recorded the tune as "Galveston Flood" on his album "Tony Rice Plays and Sings Bluegrass" in 1993.
 Tony Rice is considered one of the most influential acoustic guitar players in bluegrass, progressive bluegrass, newgrass and acoustic jazz.

 Canadian folk band The Duhks recorded the song on their 2008 album Fast Paced World.

 James Taylor, American singer-songwriter, included his version of the song on his 2009 CD called Other Covers.